McShelby/hugo-theme-relearn/exampleSite/content/cont/pages/_index.en.md

 - all remaining entries are not shown

 You can see this feature in action on the example page for [children shortcode]({{< relref "shortcodes/children" >}}) and its children pages.

-## Homepage
+## Your Page

-To configure your home page, you basically have three choices:
+To configure your page, you basically have three choices:

 1. Create an `_index.md` document in `content` folder and fill the file with *Markdown content*
 2. Create an `index.html` file in the `static` folder and fill the file with *HTML content*